VIPots - INSTALLATION tips

 DO NOT OVERHEAT THE VIPot!

 ALWAYS use a soldering iron with 40W or more and an appropriate D-series tip (with kind of a chisel look)!
 ALWAYS turn the pot down to 0 before soldering!
-ALWAYS - if possible - use leaded solder (60/40).
+If possible, use leaded solder (60/40).

 DO NOT OVERTIGHTEN THE VIPot!